masc-ucsc/docs/docs/pyrope/10-internals.md

 assert !(0sb? != 0sb?)
 ```

-There is no way to known at run-time if a value is unknown, but a compile trick
+There is no way to know at run-time if a value is unknown, but a compile trick
 can work.
 The reason is that integers can be converted to strings in a C++ API

 ```